Accredited Graduate Programs in Library Science and School Media Certification

 Master of Education in School Library and Information Technologies is an exciting new program designed around Information Power, the American Association of School Librarians standards for school librarians.
 The program is practical, technological, and completely up-to-date with courses offered entirely online and taught primarily by practicing school library media specialists.

-University at Buffalo - The State University of New York
+University at Buffalo - The State University of New York (accreditation is conditional)

 NEW online program for Library Media Specialists registered with the New York State Education Department and authorized to recommend students for NYS certification in the Library Media Specialsit, K-12 Initial Certificate.
 All courses are delivered online, with an option of substituting up to six semester hours transferred in from other American Library Association accredited programs.
 Courses are taught by full-time LIS faculty members and highly qualified practitioners working in the field.